How To Get A Standing Desk At Work

 After discussing this with your manager, hopefully he or she is starting to see the benefit of a standing desk.
 However, you will likely run into a bit of a road block when it comes down to cost.
 At this point, let your manager know that an UpDown Desk standing desk frame

-is less than $700.
-And if you are getting a standing desk for your office, UpDown Desk will even provide you with a free ergonomic assessment to help you get the most out of your standing desk.* In most cases you will be able to re-use your existing desktop, so there is no need to buy a new one.
-This $700 might sound expensive, but you could kindly let your manager know that if your injury gets worse, and progresses to a WorkCover claim, the employer will be liable to pay $707 in medical expenses (this is the Victorian amount, it is similar in other states around Australia) before their workers' compensation insurance kicks in.
-Add to this the lost productivity caused by your absence from work, and the $700 for a standing desk doesn't seem like such a bad option now!
+is less than $750.
+In most cases you will be able to re-use your existing desktop, so there is no need to buy a new one.
+This $750 might sound expensive, but you could kindly let your manager know that if your injury gets worse, and progresses to a WorkCover claim, the employer will be liable to pay $707 in medical expenses (this is the Victorian amount, it is similar in other states around Australia) before their workers' compensation insurance kicks in.
+Add to this the lost productivity caused by your absence from work, and the $750 for a standing desk doesn't seem like such a bad option now!
+If the frame only option doesn't suit there are quality budget conscious frame plus desktop options such as Bamboo